Back to top

 Database Management

-• SQL: Essential for working with relational databases
+• SQL / PostgreSQL: essential for working with relational databases in production

 Cloud Computing

-• AWS: The market leader in cloud services
+• AWS: the market leader in cloud services

 DevOps and CI/CD